Walter Barnard Hill Fellow

-- A type size no smaller than an 11-point font.
+- A type size no smaller than 11-point font.

 - Nomination portfolios should not be placed in folders or binders.
 Each copy of the dossier should be stapled in the upper left-hand corner.

-- An original and four copies should be submitted, under a transmittal letter, to Steve Dempsey, Associate Vice President for Public Service and Outreach, no later than Friday, September 28, 2012.
+- One (1) original hard copy and an electronic copy of the dossier on a USB flash drive in a searchable PDF format should be submitted, under a transmittal letter, to Dr. L. Steven Dempsey, Associate Vice President for Public Service and Outreach, no later than Friday, September 29, 2017.

 Units submitting nominations should be prepared to provide additional documentation upon request of the selection committee.

 2016: Karen Payne